 Can I download a free VPN in China?

-Plus, most free VPNs have limited networks, meaning you can’t use them to access popular online services.
-They also often bombard you with intrusive ads and force you to upgrade to a paid plan.
+Plus, most free VPNs have limited networks, meaning you can’t use them to securely access popular online services.
+They also often bombard you with intrusive ads and force you to upgrade to a paid option.
 Proxy servers aren’t safe as well — they leave you exposed to cyber threats as they lack strong security measures.

 On which devices can I use a VPN in China?

 You can use a VPN in China on the most popular devices, such as PCs, smartphones, smart TVs, routers, and more.
-Additionally, many quality VPN services such as ExpressVPN have the option of installing the VPN on incompatible devices.
-This lets you use your VPN with virtually any platform.

 If you need to download an Android VPN in China and can’t find it in the Google Play store, it might be blocked.
 However, there are sites that host the APK files for VPN apps.
 If you find a VPN’s APK, you can install it on Android from within China even if you can’t access Google Play.